mitch-seymour/ksql/design-proposals/klip-2-inline-multilingual-udfs.md

 - Extending the KSQL language to support inline, polyglot UDFs
 - Hot-reloading of a non-Java UDF that is created via the new `CREATE OR REPLACE` query
-- A new boolean KSQL configuration parameter: `experimental.features.enabled`.
+- A new boolean KSQL configuration parameter: `ksql.experimental.features.enabled`.
 Defaults to `false`

 ## What is not in scope